CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

  - The corruption check occurs before the body check.

 #### Dodge
- - Card Erratum: Replace "his body check is modified by -1." with "his body is modified by -1 for the resulting body check."
+ - _Card Erratum_: Replace "his body check is modified by -1." with "his body is modified by -1 for the resulting body check."

 #### Double-dealing
  - You may only play items as listed on the card in front of you, although they may be of the other alignment.